Richard Marx Throws Shade At Donald Trump On Twitter And The Internet Responds Accordingly

 However, for the internet, that “pretty good” clarification became the butt of many jokes.
 Already, there are a plethora of memes alluding to things Donald Trump meant to say versus what he really said.

-However, over on Twitter, 80s music sensation, Richard Marx probably threw the best amount of shade at Donald Trump with his recent tweet on the matter.
+However, over on Twitter, ’80s music sensation Richard Marx probably threw the best amount of shade at Donald Trump with his recent tweet on the matter.

 I misspoke.
 I meant to say I “wouldn’t” be right here waiting for you.